raspberrypilearning/cd-beginner-html-css-sushi/en/step_6.md

 ## Making a list

 On this card you will learn how to turn a list of items, such as "unicorns, robots, cats" into something that looks like this:
     - unicorns
     - robots
     - cats

-- Go to the tab named index.html and add the following code:
+- In the index.html file, add the following code just above the line with `</main>` on it:

     ```html
     <p>